 - Filtration of contents out of gases or potentially also fluids

-- well suited for filter technologies in industrial applications or safety technologies such as industrial waste air, safety at work, fire service and disaster control
+- Well suited for filter technologies in industrial applications or safety technologies such as industrial waste air, safety at work, fire service and disaster control

 Simulations were conducted and a prototype was built and measured (Fig. 2).